travigd/documentation/readme.md

 ### Running Jekyll Locally

 This documentation is rendered by GitHub Pages using Jekyll.
-If you want to generate the site locally and test your changes, you will need to follow the instructions [here](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll) to get Jekyll installed.
+If you want to generate the site locally and test your changes, you will need to follow the instructions [here](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll) to Ruby and Bundler installed.

-Once installed, navigate to the root of the repository and run `jekyll build`.
-The site will be generated into a folder named `_site`.
+Once installed, navigate to the root of the repository and run `bundle install` followed by `bundle exec jekyll serve`.
+The site will be generated into a folder named `_site` and served from `http://localhost:4000`.

-Jekyll can also automatically rebuild the site as you save changes to the source files.
-Simply use `jekyll build --watch`.

 ### Small Edits